 Vernon College regularly evaluates the effectiveness of each faculty member in accord with published criteria, regardless of contractual or tenured status.
 A review of the personnel files indicates that 100% of the full-time faculty employed during the 2007-2008 school year were evaluated by the instructor's Division Chair and by the instructor's students.
 The Supervisor's Evaluation of Instructor forms, upon completion, were reviewed and signed by the Dean of Instructional Services.
-A review of the personnel files indicate that Student Evaluation forms are complete and present for 100% of adjunct faculty while Supervisor's Evaluation of Instructor forms, upon completion, were reviewed and signed by the Dean of Instructional Services.
-The Supervisor's Evaluation of Instructor forms, upon completion, were reviewed and signed by the Dean of Instructional Services.
+A review of the personnel files indicate that Student Evaluation forms are complete and present for 100% of adjunct faculty while Supervisor's Evaluation forms are complete and present for over 90% of adjunct faculty.
 The Supervisor's Evaluation of Instructor forms, upon completion, were reviewed and signed by the Dean of Instructional Services.
 The Supervisor's Evaluation of Instructor forms require the supervisor/division chair to review the Student Survey of Instruction as part of the formal evaluation process.
 Examples of completed Supervisor's Evaluation of Instructor forms are attached.
 The samples include full-time and adjunct instructors.
 All completed faculty evaluation forms are housed in the Human Resources Office.